 - Consultation and advisory support, as needed and reasonable, from InCommon staff.

 - Remote meeting platform.

 - Logistics and administrative support, including documenting meeting discussions and decisions, and support for an annual face-to-face meeting(s).

 6. Group Meetings and Communications

-If there is no need, both conference calls and face-to-face meetings may be canceled by the TAC Chair in consultation with InCommon Staff.
+Either regular calls or face-to-face meetings may be canceled by the TAC Chair in consultation with InCommon staff.

-External communication, including the posting of minutes, should occur on a regular basis, normally within 30 days of a meeting.
+External communication, including the posting of TAC meeting minutes, should occur on a regular basis, normally within two weeks of a meeting.

 7. Membership Expectations